 She subsequently transitioned to San Francisco General Hospital in order to co-found the Supportive and Palliative Care Service as the Associate Medical Director.
-Nationally, she has served in leadership positions with the Safety Net Special Interest Group through the American Academy of Hospice and Palliative Medicine.
+Nationally, she has served in leadership positions with the Safety Net Special Interest Group and the Diversity, Equity and Inclusion Committee within the American Academy of Hospice and Palliative Medicine.
 Her clinical interests and scholarly endeavors focus on the provision of palliative care to vulnerable and culturally diverse patients in the safety net setting.

 • Harvard University, B.A. magna cum laude, Anthropology 1988-1992

 • Stanford University School of Medicine, M.D.
 1996-2000

 • University of California, San Francisco, Intern Primary Care Internal Medicine, 2000-2001